haondt/athena/README.md

 **infix**

-In addition to the `fixture` property, athena also provides a special `infix` property, short for "invoke fixture".
+In addition to the `fixture` property, athena also provides a special `infix` property, short for "into fixture".
 This property is used similarly to `fixture`, but it can only be called with fixtures that are functions.
-This field will inject the `Athena` instance into the fixture function as the first argument, and pass along the rest.
-This becomes a useful shorthand.
+This field will inject the `Athena` instance into the fixture function as the first argument, and pass along the rest, making for a useful shorthand.

 `fixture.py`